grafana/k6-docs/src/data/markdown/translated-guides/en/07 Testing Guides/05 Running distributed tests.md

 ## 3. Add test scripts
 In order for your test scripts to be run, they must be published into your cluster.
-This can be done using [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) or [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) resources.
+Two main methods for this are using [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) or [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) resources.

 ### Add as a ConfigMap
 Using a `ConfigMap` is a quick and straightforward mechanism for adding your test scripts to Kubernetes.